-This issue can occur if the Microsoft Exchange Information Store service does not remove the deleted messages from the database.
+This issue can occur because the Microsoft Exchange Information Store service does not reclaim database space when items are deleted.

-For more troubleshooting information, visit the following Microsoft TechNet website:
+For more troubleshooting information, go to the following Microsoft TechNet website:

 Troubleshooting Exchange 2007 Store Log/Database growth issues

-For more information about how to create and configure a journaling mailbox, visit the following TechNet website:
+For more information about how to create and configure a journaling mailbox, go to the following TechNet website:

-http://technet.microsoft.com/en-us/library/bb124985.aspxFor more information about how to configure deleted items retention and recoverable items quotas, visit the following TechNet website:
+http://technet.microsoft.com/en-us/library/bb124985.aspxFor more information about how to configure deleted items retention and recoverable items quotas, go to the following TechNet website: